-Forrest Gump also allowed these Establishment members a feeling of representation in the Boomer narrative, which up until that moment, had completely excluded the “squares” like them who had never joined a protest, never did drugs or drank, always listened to authority and did things like wait until they got married to have sex.
+Forrest Gump also allowed the square kids a feeling of representation in the Boomer narrative, which up until that moment, had completely excluded people like them who had never joined a protest, never did drugs or drank, always listened to authority and did things like wait until they got married to have sex.
 Of course, the alternative history scenario was total fantasy-based.
 But it didn’t matter.
 What mattered was to have something–no matter how illusory–that could finally make them feel as if they were just as important a part of Boomer history as the counterculture.

 Now You Know Why I Hate Forrest Gump

 Forrest Gump may have done an amazing job trying to portray itself as nothing but a sweet, wholesome, feel-good nostalgic movie and inspirational tale.
 However, for those who were old enough to remember the 1960s or have lived in its immediate aftermath, and for people who aren’t easily manipulated, it’s very easy to see the movie for what it truly is–petty fantasy, 1950s educational film and historical revisionist propaganda of the worst kind.

 This is why I will never in a million years respect or like this film, no matter how many times people try to convince me that it’s one of the best movies of all time, no matter how many times people try to sell me on how “positive” and “uplifting” it is, no matter how many times people try to remind me how many Oscars it won.
 Forrest Gump is cynical junk.
 Beautifully shot, wonderfully acted junk, but cynical junk nevertheless.